-- the unpaid portion of the adjusted rates payable shall be levied at the maximum rate permitted by prevailing legislation.
-19.10 Section 118 of the Local Government: Municipal Systems Act No 32 of 2000 - 19.10.1 The Municipality will issue a certificate required for the transfer of immovable property in terms of Section 118 of the Systems Act, which is lodged with the Municipality in the prescribed manner subject to all amounts that became and are due in connection with that property for municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties have been fully paid by the owner before the transfer of the property can be affected.

-19.10.2 If the owner refuses to pay the debt owing then the Municipality will apply to a competent Court for an order in the following terms:

-- In the case where there is already a judgment for the payment of the amount, an (i) order that the judgment debt be paid out of the proceeds of the sale, before the mortgage debt is settled. - In the case where there is no judgment debt, for an order staying transfer of the (ii) property pending the finalisation of a civil action to be instituted against the person who is in law liable for the payment of the outstanding debt. - The above action must be taken before the property is transferred as the statutory (iii) lien created by Section 118(3) of the Act only endures until the property has been transferred and in terms of Section 118(5) of the Act the new owner of the property cannot be held liable for the debt that became due before a transfer of a

-19.10.3 Rates Clearance Certificates:-

-- (i) Will be valid for up to 120 days; - No extension on a certificate will be granted.
-If it expires a new application for (ii) - (iii) If the valid period surpasses 30 June, the total annual debit for the following
+- 19.10 Section 118 of the Local Government: Municipal Systems Act No 32 of 2000 - 19.10.1 The Municipality will issue a certificate required for the transfer of immovable property in terms of Section 118 of the Systems Act, which is lodged with the Municipality in the prescribed manner subject to all amounts that became and are due in connection with that property for municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties have been fully paid by the owner before the transfer of the property can be affected. - 19.10.2 If the owner refuses to pay the debt owing then the Municipality will apply to a competent Court for an order in the following terms: - (i) In the case where there is already a judgment for the payment of the amount, an order that the judgment debt be paid out of the proceeds of the sale, before the mortgage debt is settled. - (ii) In the case where there is no judgment debt, for an order staying transfer of the property pending the finalisation of a civil action to be instituted against the person who is in law liable for the payment of the outstanding debt. - (iii) The above action must be taken before the property is transferred as the statutory lien created by Section 118(3) of the Act only endures until the property has been transferred and in terms of Section 118(5) of the Act the new owner of the property cannot be held liable for the debt that became due before a transfer of a residential property took place. - 19.10.3 Rates Clearance Certificates:- - (i) Will be valid for up to 60 days; - (ii) No extension on a certificate will be granted.
+If it expires a new application for clearance must be made; - (iii) If the valid period surpasses 30 June, the total annual debit for the following financial year will be payable.